Measuring Compliance of Consent Revocation on the Web: Introduction

 \section{Introduction}

-In the past few years, compliance with privacy and data protection laws on the Web has gained a lot of attention, both from the research community and regulators.
+In recent years, compliance with privacy and data protection laws on the Web has gained a lot of attention, both from the research community and regulators.
 The EU Data Protection framework, consisting of the General Data Protection Regulation (GDPR)~\cite{gdpr} and ePrivacy Directive (ePD)~\cite{ePD-09} sets requirements for a legally-valid consent when tracking technologies are deployed on a website or app.
 Such consent is usually implemented via consent banners and must satisfy seven requirements for validity: it must be prior to any data collection, freely given, specific, informed, unambiguous, readable and accessible, and revocable~\cite[Art.
-4(11), 7]{gdpr}~\cite{Sant-etal-20-TechReg}.
-While numerous studies have evaluated compliance of consent banners with the various consent requirements, such as the presence and visibility of the rejection button ~\cite{do_cookie_banners_respect,automating_gdpr_violation_detection,dark_patterns_after_gdpr}, one aspect has so far been overlooked by the research community and the regulators: the requirement of \emph{revocable consent}.
+4(11), 7]{gdpr},~\cite[para 17]{Sant_etal_20_TechReg}.
+While numerous studies have evaluated compliance of consent banners with the various consent requirements, such as the presence and visibility of the rejection button ~\cite{do_cookie_banners_respect,automating_gdpr_violation_detection,dark_patterns_after_gdpr}, one aspect has so far been overlooked by the research community and the regulators: the requirement of \emph{revocable consent}, also known as consent withdrawal, which entails that the user has the option to change a prior preference regarding trackers due to the reversible nature of consent decisions~\cite{wp208}.

+According to the GDPR, users have the \textit{right to revoke consent at any time}~\cite[Art.
+7(3), Rec.
+42]{gdpr}.
+Accordingly, websites must \textit{facilitate} the exercise of this right~\cite[Art.
+12(2)]{gdpr} by providing an option to revoke consent.
+Upon revoking consent, websites must subsequently comply with an additional obligation to \textit{delete} data previously processed on the basis of that consent, and without undue delay even if the user did not explicitly exercise their right to request data deletion~\cite[Art.
+17(1)(b)] {gdpr}.
+This paper focuses exclusively on the right to revoke consent.
+Websites that do not allow consent revocation are deemed to be processing data illegally, and run the risk of being fined for not complying with the legal requirements~\cite{noyb-2024-darkpatterns,DanishAgency-revokeDecision,CNIL-revokeDecision, UODO-revokeDecision,Garante-revokeDecision}.